stefano-garzarella/sgarzare-blog/content/posts/2021-01-22-socat-vsock.md

 ```

 Note: as destination CID we have to use the host's well-known CID (2) because
-we neet to connect to the `socat` bridge running in the host, that will
+we need to connect to the `socat` bridge running in the host, that will
 redirect packets correctly between the two machines:

 ```shell